PlayNetwork/fs-promise-util/README.md

 ### fs-promise-util.ensurePath (directoryPath)

-This method creates a given path and returns a Promise.
-It takes in a string  value which is the directory path and creates it.
+fs-promise-util.ensurePath creates a given path and returns a promise.
+It takes in a string  value which is the directory path.

 * directoryPath [ string ]